mapproxy/mapproxy/doc/services.rst

 The maximum output size for a WMS requests in pixel.
 MapProxy returns an WMS exception in XML format for requests that are larger.
 Defaults to ``[4000, 4000]`` which will limit the maximum output size to 16 million pixels (i.e. 5000x3000 is still allowed).

+See also :ref:`globals.cache.max_tile_limit <max_tile_limit>` for the maximum number of tiles MapProxy will merge together for each layer.

 Full example
 """"""""""""